Updated: Nov 24

 And Third, scientists have discovered an accelerator switch, in the form of HMGB1, which is the molecule that triggers the release of inflammatory cytokines under a wide variety of circumstances.
 When we want to target excess cytokine production, utilizing natural remedies that contain safe, powerful HMGB1-fighting substances can be very helpful.
 (More on that in the herbal section.)

-The cholinergic anti-inflammatory pathway regulates the innate immune response to injury, pathogens, and also controls the restriction of blood supply to tissues in the body.
+The last part of the immune system I would like to talk about here is the cholinergic anti-inflammatory pathway, which regulates the innate immune response to injury, pathogens, and also controls the restriction of blood supply to tissues in the body.
 It is the motor arm of the inflammatory reflex, the neural circuit that responds to and regulates the inflammatory response.
 This pathway and its potential to restrict blood flow via chemical messengers do many things, but in this context, you can think of it as the opposite reaction in the body as inflammation.
 Inflammation is increased blood flow, and the cholinergic anti-inflammatory pathway helps regulate the immune response and reverse or restrict that blood flow in the body when necessary.

 The cholinergic anti-inflammatory pathway uses the neurotransmitter acetylcholine (Ach) to interact with innate immune cells such as macrophages.
 When Ach interacts with these immune cells, it signals them to suppress proinflammatory cytokine production.